-- Systemic lupus erythematosus.
+- Systemic lupus erythematosus

-- Rheumatoid arthritis.
+- Rheumatoid arthritis

-- Scleroderma.
+- Scleroderma

-- Pemphigus.
+- Pemphigus

-- Bullous pemphigoid.
+- Bullous pemphigoid

-- Pyoderma gangrenosum.
+- Pyoderma gangrenosum

-- Vasculitis.
+- Vasculitis

 - Vasculopathy

 The following case scenarios illustrate the linking of practice skills and expectations to knowledge areas.
 Each scenario has sample questions followed by explanations.
-These scenarios and questions are intended to provide guidance regarding the integration of knowledge, clinical experience, and scientific evidence expected of the Wound Management physical therapy clinical specialist.
+These scenarios and questions are intended to provide guidance regarding the integration of knowledge, clinical experience, and scientific evidence expected of the physical therapist wound management clinical specialist.
 The terminology used in the scenarios includes the patient management model in the Guide to Physical Therapist Practice.
-Please note that the guestions listed below reflect the format but not necessarily the complexity of actual examination questions.
+Please note that the questions listed below reflect the format but not necessarily the complexity of actual examination questions.

 A 59-year-old patient is referred for "physical therapy to irrigate abdominal wound."
 The patient's wound history began with a ventral hernia repair surgery 10 days ago.
-They had been discharged home but 48 hours later was readmitted through the emergency department for incision dehiscence with signs of infection.
+They had been discharged home but 48 hours later they were readmitted through the emergency department for incision dehiscence with signs of infection.
 The patient's hospital chart indicates fever with maximum temperature of 39°C/102.2°F and that mobility is limited to bathroom only, requiring minimal assistance of nursing.
 The examination is notable for slow response time in answering questions, open areas at both ends of the surgical incision, where it appears that skin staples are missing, and foul-smelling drainage from the distal open wound that is thick, copious, and maroon colored.
 The superior opening is 1.5 cm x 1.0 cm and the inferior opening is 2.0 cm x 1.5 cm.
 The patient's skin has normal, moderately dark pigmentation with slightly darker, purplish hue along the abdominal incision that extends 3-5 cm laterally in both directions.
 This darker pigmented skin is dry and flaking.